 Hypothyroidism means you have too little thyroid hormone.
 This causes many tissues to function abnormally.
 See our article on Hashimoto's disease.
 Hypothyroidism is common and the onset can be very slow so that you can have hypothyroidism for a number of years before it is recognised and treated.
 Hypothyroidism can also develop after treatment of hyperthyroidism, especially after surgery or radioactive iodine treatment.
 Congenital hypothyroidism is rare but important to detect and treat immediately.
 It is one of the conditions looked for in newborn screening programs in Australia.
 It may be due to a poorly developed thyroid gland or a normal-sized gland that does not produce enough thyroid hormones.
 Treatment for all types of hypothyroidism is usually straightforward and involves taking tablets of thyroid hormone regularly.

 Solitary thyroid nodule

 A solitary thyroid nodule is a small lump on the thyroid gland.
-As many as 50% of the population will have a nodule somewhere in the thyroid, however, the overwhelming majority of these nodules are harmless.
+As many as 50 per cent of the population will have a nodule somewhere in the thyroid, however, the overwhelming majority of these nodules are harmless.
 Occasionally, thyroid nodules can be cancerous and need to be treated.